ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 In summary:

-* Using FPP we can quickly get high levels of performance for the ARCHER Lustre file systems (just 4 nodes, 96 processes, can give a write performance in excess of 15 GiB/s)
+* Using FPP we can quickly get high levels of performance for the ARCHER Lustre file systems (just 2 nodes, 48 processes, can give a write performance in excess of 12 GiB/s)
-* At the lowest process counts (< 50 processes) single striping (`-c 1`) produces the best performance
-* At more than 50 processes maximal striping (`-c -1`) should be used to get best performance

 Plot of write bandwidth distributions for ARCHER fs3 using the FPP scheme:
 ![FPP write bandwith plot](write_fpp_1m_512.png)